Moskvitch: OAO Moskvitch

-The factory, which had been renamed to OAO Moskvitch (Moskvitch Joint-Stock Company) in the early 1990s, filed for bankruptcy in 2002 and ceased production.
-Unfinished bodyshells remained on the production line in various stages of completion, while furniture, computers, office supplies, and documents remained in the plant's administration building.
-Several attempts to restart production had been made over the next 3 years, but none were successful.
+The factory, which had been renamed OAO Moskvitch in the early 1990s, filed for bankruptcy in 2002 and ceased production.
+Unfinished bodyshells stayed on the production line in various stages of completion, while furniture, computers, office supplies, and documents remained in the plant's administration building.
+Several attempts to restart production were made over the next three years, but none were successful.
+A portion of the abandoned plant was acquired by Avtoframos, a joint venture between the City of Moscow and French automaker Renault.

-Technopolis Moscow was opened in 2012 on the premises of the factory.

-A portion of the abandoned plant was acquired by Avtoframos (later renamed as Renault Russia), a joint venture between the City of Moscow and French automaker Renault.
 In 2005, Avtoframos commenced assembly of Renault Logan sedans from imported knock-down kits.
 It later became a wholly owned subsidiary of Renault.
 The bankruptcy of OAO Moskvitch was officially announced in 2006, and the company was liquidated the following year.
-As of 2016, over a million Moskvitch cars remained on Russian roads.
+The industrial park Technopolis Moscow opened on the premises in 2012.

-In 2015, Renault announced they had begun the process for obtaining the Moskvitch rights in Russia.
+In 2015, Renault announced that they had begun the process of obtaining rights to the Moskvitch in Russia.